 See the Stars of ‘Angels in the Outfield’ Then and Now

-In 1994 Walt Disney remade the classic 1951 baseball film ‘Angels in the Outfield.’
+In 1994, Disney remade the classic 1951 baseball film 'Angels in the Outfield.'
 The premise of the movie is that a young baseball fan, who has been placed in foster care, reaches out to his widowed birth father and asks when they will be a family again.
-The dad sarcastically replies “when the [California] Angels win the pennant.”
-So the boy prays for that to happen, and has his prayers answered when a group of angels come to earth to help the baseball Angels start winning.
+The dad sarcastically replies, "When the [California] Angels win the pennant."
+So, the boy prays for that to happen, and has his prayers are answered when a group of angels come to earth to help the baseball Angels start winning.

 That boy was played by Joseph Gordon-Levitt in one of his first high-profile roles.
-But JGL wasn’t the only surprise star in the movie.
-See what other prominent faces sneakily appeared in ‘Angels in the Outfield’ below.
+But JGL wasn't the only eventual A-lister in the movie.
+See what other prominent faces sneakily appeared in 'Angels in the Outfield' below.

 Joseph Gordon-Levitt, Roger Bomman

 Then: Before Gordon-Levitt got noticed for his role in ‘3rd Rock from the Sun,’ he played Roger Bomman, the boy whose prayer sets into motion the ‘Angels in the Outfield’ plot.
 It was probably JGL’s biggest part to date, but it certainly wasn't his first -- Gordon-Levitt had been working consistently as an actor since the late '80s.